 Murano Glass Museum

-Housed in the the Gustiniani Palace, the former residence of the bishops of Torcello, the Murano Glass Museum retraces the long history of glass blowing, and presents the techniques and know-how passed down from generation to generation over the centuries.
+Housed in the the Gustiniani Palace, the former residence of the bishops of Torcello, the Murano Glass Museum documents the long history of glass blowing, and presents the techniques and know-how passed down from generation to generation over the centuries.

 The museum also exhibits 4000 Murano glass articles: chalices, cups, vases, or chandeliers dating back hundreds of years.

 👉 Admission to the Murano Glass Museum is included in the Venice Museum Pass.

-With its quaint channels and colourful houses, Murano is a great place to leisurely wander and relax.
+With its quaint channels and colourful houses, Murano is a great place to wander and relax.

-Here, the same goes as in Venice: Captain Ulysses suggests that you simply put away your map/GPS and get lost in the island’s romantic and charming alleyways (Murano is quite small so you’re not taking any risk!)
+Here, the same goes as in Venice: Captain Ulysses suggests that you simply put away your map/GPS and let yourself get lost in the island’s romantic and charming alleyways (Murano is quite small so you’re not taking any risk!)

 Palazzo da Mula

 With its typical Gothic architecture, the Palazzo da Mula is one of the most beautiful palaces in Murano.

 Today, it has been converted into offices, but the ground floor is reserved for cultural events.
 The original interior decoration has unfortunately not been preserved which is why Captain Ulysses recommends that you simply admire the palace from the outside.